Hankel transform, K-Bessel functions and zeta distributions in the Dunkl setting: Introduction

 with $E^A$ the type $A$ Dunkl kernel.
 In fact, after symmetrization over the action of the symmetric group and a particular choice of a type $A$ multiplicity parameter, $\mathcal{K}_\nu$ coincides with a symmetrized version of the $\mathcal{K}$-Bessel function of a symmetric cone, as studied in \cite{C88, D90, FK94}.
 The Bessel function $\mathcal{K}_\nu$ is defined for all $\nu \in \C$, $w,z \in \C^n$ with $\Re\, w, \, \Re\, z>0$ and satisfies

 We shall also introduce a generalized $\mathcal{K}$-Bessel function with a multivariate index $\nu \in \C^n$.
-The Dunkl operator $\Delta(T^A)$ acts on the $\mathcal{K}$-Bessel function by shifting the parameter $\nu$ and we prove growth condition on $\mathcal{K}_\nu$.
-Finally, on symmetric cones, the $\mathcal{K}$-Bessel function defines an eigenfunction of the system of Bessel operators.
-Similarly, we obtain in the present setthat the Dunkl-type $\mathcal{K}$-Bessel function is (up to squared variables) an eigenfunction of $\Z_2^n$-invariant type $B$ Dunkl operators, which play the role of the Bessel operators on symmetric cones.
+The Dunkl operator $\Delta(T^A)$ acts on the $\mathcal{K}$-Bessel function by shifting the parameter $\nu$ and we prove growth condition on $\mathcal{K}_\nu$. \\ Finally, on symmetric cones, the $\mathcal{K}$-Bessel function defines an eigenfunction of the system of Bessel operators.
+Similarly, we obtain in the presented paper that the Dunkl-type $\mathcal{K}$-Bessel function is (up to squared variables) an eigenfunction of $\Z_2^n$-invariant type $B$ Dunkl operators, which play the role of the Bessel operators on symmetric cones.